 Two injured - one seriously - in A41 crash which closed road

+Two people taken to hospital, one by air ambulance, after north Shropshire A41 crash which closed road

 Two people were taken to hospital after a serious crash on the A41 at Hinstock.

-The emergency services were called to the incident shortly before 5pm yesterday - Tuesday, September 2, after reports of a crash on the route.
+Emergency service crews were called to the incident shortly before 5pm on Tuesday (September 2) after reports of a crash on the road.

-Four fire crews, including from Market Drayton, Newport and Wellington, were sent to the scene, along with West Mercia Police, West Midlands Ambulance Service and the air ambulance.
+Four fire crews, including from Market Drayton, Newport and Wellington, were sent to the scene, along with West Mercia Police, the West Midlands Ambulance Service and air ambulance personnel.

 The road was closed and firefighters had to cut the side off one car to allow paramedics access to one of the casualties, so they could be airlifted to hospital.